The Ministry of Education and Science obliged Ukrainian universities to change educational programs

 What are the new rules?

-The Ministry of Education and Science banned universities in the names of educational programs:
+The Ministry of Education and Science has banned universities from using the following in the names of educational programs:

 1. Names of other specialties or fields of knowledge.

-2. Names of programs that provide professions with additional regulation (law, veterinary, medicine, etc.).
+2. Names of programs that include professions with additional regulation (law, veterinary medicine, etc.).

-3. Names of professional qualifications that require a different level or specialty education.
+3. Names of professional qualifications that require a different level of education or specialty.

-These rules will help ensure that educational programs are compliance with real specialties and avoid disorientation of students and entrants.
+These rules will help ensure that educational programs correspond to real specialties and avoid disorientation of students and applicants.

-In the summer of 2024, the Cabinet of Ministers of Ukraine approved a new list of branches and specialties in accordance with the Law on Higher Education and Recommendations of the European Commission.
-The new list is significantly simplified: instead of the previous 28 industries, there are only 10 (+1 additional security and defense).
+In the summer of 2024, the Cabinet of Ministers of Ukraine approved a new list of branches and specialties in accordance with the Law “On Higher Education” and the recommendations of the European Commission.
+The new list is significantly simplified: instead of the previous 28 branches, only 10 remain (+1 additional branch “Security and Defense”).

 Universities are now required to review the names of educational programs and bring them into line with new standards.
-This is a challenge for many universities that have often created "marketing" names to attract students.
-However, according to the Ministry of Education and Science, such practice only harms trust in the education system.
+This is a challenge for many universities, which previously often created “marketing” names to attract students.
+However, according to the Ministry of Education and Science, such a practice only damages trust in the education system.

-This reform process is an important step to bring Ukrainian education to international standards, as well as to avoid legal conflicts and misinformation of future students.
+This reform process is an important step in bringing Ukrainian education up to international standards, as well as in avoiding legal conflicts and misinformation for future students.

 spot_imgspot_imgspot_imgspot_img